 Increasing in popularity in recent years, crowdfunding platforms like FundCircle, Seedrs and GoFundMe allow you to raise funds for a specific business idea.
 They’re best used when there is something quite tangible that you need in order to get going, and you should explain exactly what the funding will cover if you want people to support you.
 Take a look at some existing crowdfunding campaigns for inspiration.

 Once you’ve decided what type of business suits you, sit down with a small business accountant to run through the numbers and ensure that you minimise tax exposure.
 Many small business accountants will also offer sound business advice, as they’ve got so much experience working with sole traders, partnerships and start-ups.

 We also recommend that you invest in cloud accounting software.
 Managing business accounts is such a crucial thing to get right from the start, and you can cause yourself real issues if you don’t keep on top of things.
-Digital solutions are now empowering small businesses to be more efficient in the way they manage their accounts – they’re actually becoming a requirement for many businesses from April 2019.
-We have partnered up with the leading providers to offer great discounts to Warr & Co clients – we’re here to help.
+Digital solutions are now empowering small businesses to be more efficient in the way they manage their accounts – they also became a requirement for many businesses in April 2019.
+Warr & Co have partnered up with the leading software providers, so we can help you choose the right solution for your business.